GLIMS-RGI/rgi_user_guide/docs/regions/rgi03.md

 # 03: Arctic Canada, North

-The  Arctic Canada, North region encompasses all glaciers in northern Canada above 74°N; it comprises the heavily glaciated Ellesmere and Devon Islands.
+The Arctic Canada, North region encompasses all glaciers in Canada north of 74°N including  the heavily glacierized Ellesmere and Devon Islands.

 ```{admonition} Subregions
 :class: note, dropdown